Emergency Weather Information

 2-Hour Delay

-If a 2-hour delay is announced, the delay will be effective for all of Portage Township Schools.
-On a 2-hour delay, all school morning procedures will be pushed back exactly two (2) hours.
+If a 2-hour delay is announced, the delay will be effective for all PTS schools.
+On a 2-hour delay, all arrival procedures will be pushed back exactly two (2) hours.
 School start times are as follows:

 - Willowcreek Middle School: 10:25 a.m.